leotorrez/LeoTools/guides/RegionCheckGuide.md

 - Put your merge mod anywhere in `/Mods` folder. (`Region.ini` is global so it will work regardless of where your mod is.)

 Name the merge mod sub folder with number in order of 0, 1, 2… format.
 This will help you know which value is correspond to which outfit later.
-### IMPORTANT: Do this before creating a merge mod's merge.ini and not after else the merge mod won’t work.
+### IMPORTANT: Only rename your folder before creating a merge mod's merge.ini and not after else the merge mod won’t work.

 ![Merge Configuration](images/region1.png)

 # How does region detection work?
-The region detection is done using region specific item (statue of seven, party setup screen, local specialty and local item) of each region and loading screen icon of each region.
+The region detection is done using region specific item (party setup screen, local specialty and local item) of each region and loading screen icon of each region.
 This means that sometime even if you have changed region, if you had not encounter an item listed above, the region detection will not identify as you having changed region.
 You can immediately get the correct region by using teleport to any location or open the party setup screen.

 # Region variable